Index

 Source: OHID using interim reporting of health visiting metrics: https://www.gov.uk/government/collections/child-and-maternal-health-statistics#health-visitor-service-delivery-metrics

-For 2021/22, among children aged 2 – 2.5 years who completed the ASQ-3 as part of their review, 85% achieved a good level of development in Hull which was higher than England, and among the highest among local authorities across the Yorkshire and Humber region.
-However, this information must be treated cautiously as it is acknowledged by The Office for Health Improvement & Disparities (formerly Public Health England) on their Fingertips tool that “there are concerns regarding the quality of these data indicators”.
+For 2022/23, among children aged 2 – 2.5 years who completed the ASQ-3 as part of their review, 89% achieved a good level of development in Hull which was higher than England, and among the highest among local authorities across the Yorkshire and Humber region.
+However, this information must be treated cautiously as it is acknowledged by The Office for Health Improvement & Disparities on their Fingertips tool that “there are concerns regarding the quality of these data indicators”.

 Compared with benchmark

-There is some year-on-year variability in the percentages of Hull children achieving a good level of development.
-The latest percentage is the lowest it has been at 85% for the latest year.
+There is some year-on-year variability in the percentages of Hull children achieving a good level of development, but the percentage has been consistently higher in Hull compared to England.

 Compared with benchmark